ucsf-wynton/wynton-website-hpc/docs/scheduler/advanced-usage.md

 For more help on the SGE scheduler, please see:

 * [Grid Engine HOWTOs](http://arc.liv.ac.uk/SGE/howto/howto.html) - by the Son of Grid Engine Project
-* [USCF QB3 wiki](https://salilab.org/qb3cluster) - the UCSF QB3 cluster uses SGE as well
+* [USCF QB3 wiki](https://salilab.org/qb3cluster) - the UCSF QB3 cluster uses SGE as well, and a similar setup in general